emissary-ingress/emissary/user-guide/install.md

     Use any of the URLs listed next to `ambassador` to access the Ambassador Edge Stack.

-3. Navigate to `http://<your-IP-address>` and click through the certificate warning for access the Edge Policy Console UI.
+3. Navigate to `http://<your-IP-address>` and click through the certificate warning for access the Edge Policy Console interface.
 The certificate warning appears because, by default, the Ambassador Edge Stack uses a self-signed certificate for HTTPS.
     * Chrome users should click **Advanced > Proceed to website**.
     * Safari users should click **Show details > visit the website** and provide your password.

 ## Configure TLS for Automatic HTTPS

 If you have the ability to update your DNS, Ambassador can automatically configure a valid TLS certificate for you, eliminating the TLS warning.
-If you do not have the ability to update your DNS, skip to the next section.
+If you do not have the ability to update your DNS, skip to the next section, "Create a Mapping."

 1. Update your DNS so that your domain points to the IP address for your cluster.

 2. In the Edge Policy Console, create a `Host` resource:
-   * Click on the **Hosts** tab.
-   * Click the **Add** button on the right.
+   * On the "Hosts" tab, click the **Add** button on the right.
    * Enter your hostname (domain) in the hostname field.
    * Check the "Use ACME to manage TLS" box.
    * Review the Terms of Service and check the box that you agree to the Terms of Service.
    * Enter the email address to be associated with your TLS certificate.
-   * Click **Save**.
+   * Click the **Save** button.

-3. You'll see the newly created `Host` resource appear in the UI with a status of Pending.
+  You'll see the newly created `Host` resource appear in the UI with a status of Pending.
 This will change to Ready once the certificate is fully provisioned.
 If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS following [these instructions](../../reference/core/tls).

 4. Once the Host is ready, navigate to `https://<hostname>` in your browser.
 Note that the certificate warning has gone away.
 In addition, the Ambassador Edge Stack automatically will redirect HTTP connections to HTTPS.